 STANDARD TRUSS.
 Any construction that does not permit the roof-ceiling insulation to achieve the required R-value over the exterior walls.

 STATIONARY FUEL CELL POWER PLANT.
 A self-contained package or factory-matched packages that constitute an automatically-operated assembly of integrated systems for generating useful electrical energy and recoverable thermal energy that is permanently connected and fixed in place.

 STORM SEWER, DRAIN.
 A pipe used for conveying rainwater, surface water, subsurface water and similar liquid waste.

 STORY.
 That portion of a building included between the upper surface of a floor and the upper surface of the floor or roof next above.

 STORY ABOVE GRADE PLANE.
-Any story having its finished floor surface entirely above grade plane, except that a basement shall be considered as a story above grade plane where the finished surface of the floor above the basement meets any one of the following:
+Any story having its finished floor surface entirely above grade plane, or in which the finished surface of the floor next above is either of the following:

 STRUCTURE.
 That which is built or constructed.

 SUBSOIL DRAIN.
 A drain that collects subsurface water or seepage water and conveys such water to a place of disposal.